TOPICS

 Research Summary

-Research is underway on solar energy utilization and conversion technology using oxygen-generating photosynthesis of algae.
-Oxygen-generating photosynthesis is a redox reaction system in which two reaction systems are connected: photosystem I (PSI), which is a reduction reaction system that produces reduced nicotinamide adenine dinucleotide phosphate (NADPH) using solar energy as a driving force, and photosystem II (PSII), which is an oxidation reaction system that uses solar energy to oxidize water to generate oxygen.
-Since the photosynthesis reaction consists of a redox system using water as an electronic medium, it can be expected to be developed into photoelectric conversion devices based on the redox of water using the photosynthesis function.
+Research is being advanced on sunlight energy utilization and conversion technologies that leverage the oxygenic photosynthesis of algae.
+Oxygenic photosynthesis is a redox system that links two reaction pathways: Photosystem I (PSI), a reduction system that generates reduced nicotinamide adenine dinucleotide phosphate (NADPH) using solar energy as a driving force, and Photosystem II (PSII), an oxidation system that produces oxygen by oxidizing water with solar energy.
+Since photosynthetic reactions establish a redox system using water as an electron medium, there are high expectations for their application in photoelectric conversion devices based on the oxidation and reduction of water.

-In this study, we constructed a solar-powered biofuel cell composed of a spirulina-derived photosynthetic membrane integrated electrode and a formic acid dehydrogenase fixation electrode as a biofuel conversion technology using photosynthetic functions.
-This biofuel cell is a breakthrough that combines solar cells, carbon dioxide reduction capacity, and fuel generation functions.
+In this study, as a biofuel conversion technology utilizing photosynthetic functions, we constructed a solar-driven biofuel cell composed of a photosynthetic membrane-integrated electrode derived from Spirulina and a formate dehydrogenase-immobilized electrode.
+This biofuel cell is a groundbreaking system that combines the functions of a solar cell, carbon dioxide reduction, and fuel production.